gode-ting/HackerNews-api/README.md

 ## Items

-Stories, comments, jobs, Ask HNs and even polls are just items.
+Stories and polls.
 They're identified by their ids, which are unique integers.
 All items have some of the following properties:

 | Field | Description | Type |
 | --- | --- | --- |